 From coast to coast, quality of care, amenities, and a compassionate staff are just few of the admirable qualities residents and their family members and friends can expect at Caring Stars communities.
 Like previous years' winners, the Caring Stars of 2014 continue to impress us with their dedication to seniors and their families.
 They represent the top 1 percent of assisted living and memory care communities in the country and are America's favorite senior living communities.

 What do you most like about your loved one's senior living community?
 Post a senior care review to help other families in their search.

 Best Assisted Living of 2013

 How will you find a good assisted living community for yourself or your loved one?
 A place that's affordable and safe, with excellent care, warm surroundings, and a friendly staff?

-Assisted living facilities have much to offer the aging population.
-From yoga classes to nature trails, movie nights to computer and painting classes, seniors will find something that entices them out of their apartments and into the many gathering places most facilities provide.
+Assisted living communities have much to offer the aging population.
+From yoga classes to nature trails, movie nights to computer and painting classes, seniors will find something that entices them out of their apartments and into the many gathering places most communities provide.